 Transgenderism – people with normal sexual development who *feel like they are of the opposite sex- is a psychological abnormality and therefore nothing like being intersex.

 Medical and surgical gender reassignment has only gone as far as creating “neogenitals”, which look somewhat similar to real genitals but are constructed artificially from tissue that isn’t able to mimic or transform into natural sex organs.
 Neogenitals are functional (unless there are complications) for intercourse alone, in which case they have to be manually dilated, lubricated, pumped into erection and managed by the patient like surgically created simulacrums that they are.
-Real genitals are much more complex and they effortlessly and autonomously perform multitude of natural functions, from urination to being menstruation and birth canals, and in case of intercourse, they function fully without any medical and surgical intervention.
+Real genitals are much more complex and they effortlessly and autonomously perform multitude of natural functions, from urination and ejaculation to menstruation and birth canals, and in case of intercourse, they function fully without any medical and surgical intervention.

 And even if a patient is prepared to manage their neogenitals, there are numerous surgical complications associated with these operations.
 Also, having neogenitals can be a part of a treatment pathway that involves puberty blockers in childhood and subsequent, life-long usage of cross-sex hormones, all of which not only increase likelihoods of surgical complications (because in the absence of puberty penis never fully develops so parts of the intestines have to be used for vaginoplasty) but also increase the likelihood of serious medical complications.